-Homemade barbecue sauce is delicious and very simple to make!
+Homemade Paleo BBQ sauce is delicious and very simple to make!
 This recipe is perfect for chicken, beef, or pork.
 Get ready to ramp up the flavor of your favorite summer grilling recipes!

 Doesn’t it make you happy when you find out how easy it is to make something from scratch?